-- 1. Is the proposed work appropriate for the applicant, given his/her academic background, experience and career interests?
-Does the proposal contain the right balance of challenge, importance of the research question, and feasibility in relation to the applicant's experience and training? - 2.
-Does the proposed project summary: - o Include a specific hypothesis and describe the applicant's role on the proposal; - Provide a concise account of the subject matter, an overview of each part of the proposal, specific project aims and the methodology; - o Reflect the significance of the proposal. - o For all applications that include vertebrate animals or human subjects, applicants must explain how relevant biological variables, such as sex, are factored into the research design, analysis and reporting.
+1. Is the proposed work

+- Appropriate for the applicant, given his/her academic background, experience and career interests? - Does the proposal contain the right balance of challenge, importance of the research question, and feasibility in relation to the applicant's experience and training?

+2. Does the proposed project

+- o Include a specific hypothesis and describe the applicant's role; - Provide a concise account of the subject matter, an overview of each part of the proposal, specific project aims and the methodology; - For all applications that include vertebrate animals or human subjects, applicants must explain how relevant biological variables, such as sex, are factored into the research design, analysis and reporting.
 Furthermore, strong justification from the scientific literature, preliminary data, or other relevant considerations, must be provided for applications proposing to study only one sex.